Biobix/maelstRom/README.md

 pipeline, while the expanded vignette provides more insight into MAGE’s analyses and is recommended when setting out to create your own custom/specialized analysis pipeline.

+Running the entire vignette takes about 2.5 hours on a standard computer (local installation; Windows 10) if parallellization is not used (single-core).
+Enabling parallellization when running MAGE on large-scale datasets on server is advised.

 MAGE has an associated paper pending publication.
 Coming soon…